quantiacs/documentation/en/source/data/bls.md

 The [U.S. Bureau of Labor Statistics](https://www.bls.gov) is the principal agency for the U.S. government in the field of labor economics and statistics.

-It provides macroeconomic data in several interesting categories:
+It provides macroeconomic data in several categories:

 - prices,
 - employment and unemployment,
 - compensation and working conditions and productivity.

-Quantiacs has implemented these datasets on its cloud and makes them also available for local use on your machine.
-For more information on using the Quantiacs toolbox and datasets offline, please read our [instructions](https://quantiacs.com/documentation/en/user_guide/local_development.html) on local installation.
+Quantiacs hosts these datasets on its cloud and also makes them available for local use.
+For more information on using the Quantiacs toolbox and datasets offline, see the [instructions](https://quantiacs.com/documentation/en/user_guide/local_development.html) on local installation.

 ```python
 import pandas as pd